Johanne Brun: Biography

 At her last performance at the Royal Danish Opera in May 1916, she again played Aïda, this time in the presence of the king and queen who honoured her as a Royal Chamber Singer.
 She then left Denmark to join the opera in Nuremberg, undergoing preparatory coaching in the German versions of Wagner's operas in Berlin.
 She received a two-year contract in August 1916 but despite a higher salary found the conditions in Germany far more difficult than in Copenhagen.
 In addition to long working hours in Nuremberg, she was required to sing in Augsburg, Cologne and Würzburg.
 She nevertheless performed all the Wagnerian heroines as well as the leading soprano roles in Fidelio, Un ballo in maschera, La Juive, Aïda and Il trovatore.
 She was particularly successful performing in Eugen d'Albert's Die toten Augen, receiving unending applause, large flower arrangements and written congratulations from the mayor.
 In 1920, for her performance of Brünnhilde, she was acclaimed a genius in the Nordbayerischer Zeitung.

 For reasons unknown, she moved to Aachen in 1922 but faced difficult conditions the following year when the city was occupied by the Belgians.
-In early 1924, she was able to move to Danzig (now Gdansk) were she once again performed her best roles.
+In early 1924, she was able to move to Danzig (now Gdansk) where she once again performed her best roles.
 On two occasions that year she was invited to perform in Copenhagen, first as Philine in Mignon, then on 2 April as Brünnhilde in Die Walküre.
 It was to be her last performance in Denmark.

 She returned to live in Copenhagen in 1925 but without a pension from the Royal Opera had to earn a living selling lottery tickets.
 In 1936, thanks to the record enthusiast Knud Hegermann-Lindencrone, she completed a set of seven records singing from Das Rheingold, Götterdämmerung and Tristan und Isolde.

 Johanne Brun died in Frederiksberg on 3 February 1954.